Pat-Lafon/Cobb_Artifact/README.md

 and then viewing the graphs located in `Cobb_PBT/graphs/`.
 The consolidated csv tables of the results from which the graphs are derived are located in `Cobb_PBT/csv/*`

+The table1_* graphs correspond to Figure 11, table2_* corresponds to Figure 12,
+table_3 corresponds to Figure 14

 ### RQ4